swiftlang/swift-org-website/platform-steering-group/index.md

 The Platform Steering Group is not separate from the Swift community.
 Steering Group members participate in platform evolution discussions and propose changes just like any other member of the community.
 When the Steering Group develops a new idea about a proposal in the course of its internal deliberations, a Steering Group member is expected to bring that idea to the community for discussion before the review is considered complete.

 Proposals or feedback about Swift platform support, the Platform Evolution process, a specific Platform Evolution proposal, or any other topic under the purview of the Platform Steering Group are always welcome.
-The primary way to communicate with the Platform Steering Group is simply to post in the Platform category on the Swift forums, either by adding a reply to an existing review, pitch, or other discussion thread, or by creating a new thread in [Platform > Discussion](https://forums.swift.org/c/platform/discuss) or [Platform > Pitches](https://forums.swift.org/c/platform/pitches).
+The primary way to communicate with the Platform Steering Group is simply to post in the Evolution category on the Swift forums, either by adding a reply to an existing review, pitch, or other discussion thread, or by creating a new thread in [Evolution > Discussion](https://forums.swift.org/c/evolution/discuss) or [Evolution > Pitches](https://forums.swift.org/c/evolution/pitches).
 Community members may also reach out privately to members of the Platform Steering Group by email or private message on the forums.

 The Platform Steering Group follows the [Swift Code of Conduct](https://www.swift.org/code-of-conduct/).
 Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the Steering Group chair or a member of the [Swift Core Team](https://www.swift.org/community/#community-structure) or by flagging the behavior for moderation, whether you are the target of that behaviour or not.